albertwujj/albertwujj.github.io/_posts/2019-05-18-Towards-proving-the-infinite-potential-of-humans-2.md

 Don't just second-guess your self.
 Or just third-guess yourself.
 Second-guess your second-guess.
 Just choose one.
 This is how you create infinite novelty.
 For a stupid game see [Derivative Clicker](https://gzgreg.github.io/DerivativeClicker/).

 People are sad.
-We can do a lot more for other people, then we can do for ourselves.
+We can do a lot more for other people then we can do for ourselves.

 Full control over our hormones.